xalelax/blog/_drafts/dog-classifier.md

 ```

 By specifying `include_top=False`
-we cut away from MobileNetV2 the very final layer, a dense layer of 1000 %check
+we cut away from MobileNetV2 the fully connected layer at the top of the
-neurons which give the output predictions for the imagenet classes (...) % dare esempi
+network; therefore, the network now builds from each image $$1280$$ matrices
+(size $$7x7$$) which we will use as features for breed classification.

-On top of this model, we will add just two layers: a Global...2d % finire
+Thus, on top of `base_model`, we will add just two layers: a GlobalAveragePooling2D
-to transform the .... tensor which is the output from the final layer of MobileNetV2
+layer in order to transform the above-mentioned $$7x7x1280$$ tensor
-to a vector, and then a single dense layer with as many neurons as the output classes
+into a vector, and then a single dense layer with as many neurons as the output classes
 we want to predict (i.e., the number of dog breeds).
 ```python
 base_model.trainable = False